aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-transformations/_index.md

 Learn how to use Aspose.Imaging for Java to load and save images efficiently.
 This guide covers essential techniques, setup, and optimization tips for developers.

 ### [Auto-Rotate JPEG Images with Aspose.Imaging in Java | Step-by-Step Guide](./auto-rotate-jpeg-images-aspose-imaging-java/)
 Learn how to automatically rotate JPEG images using Aspose.Imaging for Java.
-This guide covers loading, auto-rotating based on EXIF data, and saving images efficiently.
+This guide covers loading, **auto rotate jpeg** based on EXIF data, and saving images efficiently.

 ### [Deskew Images in Java with Aspose.Imaging&#58; A Step-by-Step Guide](./deskew-images-aspose-imaging-java/)
 Learn how to deskew images using Aspose.Imaging for Java.
 This guide provides a step-by-step approach to correcting skewed images programmatically, enhancing document presentation.